-New Mexico Sports Betting – Bet On Sports Legally In NM
+New Mexico Sports Betting – How To Bet On Sports Legally Online In NM in 2023

-New Mexico has a total of 21 tribal casinos, and 6 racinos (racetracks with casino games) spread throughout the state, but currently only 1 tribal casino that is offering domestic sports betting.
-This tribal venue can offer sports wagering through a loophole in its gaming compact with the state.
+New Mexico has a total of 21 tribal casinos and 6 racinos (racetracks with casino games) spread throughout the state, but currently, only 3 tribal casinos are offering domestic sports betting.
+These tribal venues can offer sports wagering through a loophole in their gaming compact with the state.

-If the state were to consider authorizing domestic sports gambling, numerous venues in the state would be able to provide these services.
-However, the Santa Ana Star casino remains as New Mexico's only viable brick and mortar sportsbooks.
+If the state authorizes domestic sports gambling, numerous existing venues in the state would be able to provide these services.
+However, the three tribal casinos that have taken the initiative to launch their own books without "permission" from the state remain New Mexico's only viable brick-and-mortar sportsbooks at this time.

-In addition, New Mexico players can wager on sports through offshore sportsbooks that are legally operating within the industry.
+Fortunately, New Mexico players can also legally bet on sports through offshore sportsbooks that are legally operating within the industry.
 No state law prohibits their use by NM residents, nor is there any mention of offshore sportsbooks being prohibited by any Federal gambling law.